 Premium (paid) themes aren’t always trouble-free either.
-I’d avoid Themeforest, Template monster and Elegant themes – Many are visually stunning, but overloaded, needlessly complex, often breaking best coding practices, slowing the site down, making it less stable
+I’d avoid Template monster and Elegant themes.
+Even the popular themeforest can be problematic – Many are visually stunning, but overloaded, needlessly complex, often breaking best coding practices, slowing the site down, making it less stable

 Those ‘multi-functional’ ones are the worst, causing more headaches/costs when upgrading or even just configuring it.
 The $64 example on the right is amazing, but can take weeks to configure how you want it.
 A theme is like buying a house having no paint, electricity, carpets, bathroom or furniture.
 Yes, you’ve saved thousands getting the framework done, but there’s still a mountain of work to do before it is useful… I’ve known people spend months on these cart themes and end up with pretty, but a slow, buggy site that google won’t rank, getting just a handful of sales in the first year… Often starting out with a $50/mth Shopify.com site can make more sense…

 More WordPress Theme Features = More Problems